- the thematic guide to France

 "; but this is just the tip of the

 iceberg, a label that villages can apply for ... at a price.

-on the other hand, litterally thousands
+There are, on the other hand, litterally thousands

 for many smaller villages, the cost and hassle involved in getting

 labeled as a "Plus beau

 village de France

 is too great.
 So while the same 150 officially beautiful

-villages get listed in

-there are plenty more very
+villages get listed in all the brochures, there are plenty more very

-offices with local knowledge.
+tourist offices with local knowledge.